Frequently Asked Questions

 We will have activities in the AM and PM and the children will get to choose between two options, one on the whole more active and the other quieter!
 There will be a balance of free/sensory play with targeted sensory / water etc stations set up for this.
 We avoid competitive language and activities!
 We avoid large groups in the activities.

-Some examples of activities are; didi car mania, water battles, slime station, safe archery, arts/crafts, beauty/hair sessions, bouncy slides, forest school, gardening, jewellery making and guest visits from animal therapy or sensory/music therapy.
+Some examples of activities are; didi car mania, water battles, slime station, safe archery, arts/crafts, beauty/hair sessions, bouncy slides, forest school, gardening, jewellery making and guest visits from animal handlers with SEN experience or sensory/music therapy.
 We understand some children really struggle with animals so another option will be provided.